cs161-staff/textbook/web/xss.md

 CSPs are defined by a web server and enforced by a browser.
 In the HTTP response, the server attaches a `Content-Security-Policy` header, and the browser checks any scripts against the header.

+If you enable CSP, you can no longer run *any* scripts that are embedded directly in the HTML document.
+You can only load external scripts specified by the `script` tag and an external URL.
+These scripts can only be fetched from the sites specified in the CSP.
+This prevents an attacker from directly injecting scripts into an HTML document or modifying the HTML document to fetch scripts from the attacker's domain.

 _Further reading:_ [OWASP Cheat Sheet on
 XSS](https://owasp.org/www-community/attacks/xss/)